Buffalo Bill: Philosophy

 As a frontier scout, Cody respected Native Americans and supported their civil rights.
 He employed many Native Americans, as he thought his show offered them good pay with a chance to improve their lives.
-He described them as "the former foe, present friend, the American" and once said that "every Indian outbreak that I have ever known has resulted from broken promises and broken treaties by the government."
+He described them as "the former foe, present friend, the American" and once said, speaking of later events than the original frontier raids, that "every Indian outbreak that I have ever known has resulted from broken promises and broken treaties by the government."

 Cody supported the rights of women.
 He said, "What we want to do is give women, even more, liberty than they have.
 Let them do any kind of work they see fit, and if they do it as well as men, give them the same pay."
 Women such as Annie Oakley and Calamity Jane had legendary roles in his show, and later in life Cody continued to hire and treat women fairly.
 Cody said in an interview in 1898, "Set that down in great big black type that Buffalo Bill favors woman suffrage… These fellows who prate about the women taking their places make me laugh… If a woman can do the same work that a man can do and do it just as well, she should have the same pay."

 In his shows, the Indians were usually depicted attacking stagecoaches and wagon trains and were driven off by cowboys and soldiers.
 Many family members traveled with the men; Cody encouraged the wives and children of his Native American performers, as part of the show, to set up camp just as they would in their homelands.
 He wanted the paying public to see the human side of the "fierce warriors".

 Cody was known as a conservationist who spoke out against hide-hunting and advocated the establishment of a hunting season.